Accommodare ad Hominem

 vogelkop.jpg

-But if we are not completely unique, what is then the most characteristic of the human race?
-In my view, that is our adaptability.
-Our ability to adapt to an environment, but also to control it.
-This creates a symbiotic relationship with the environment in which we find ourselves.
-We are influenced by it, but in turn influence it by our presence.
+But, if we are not entirely unique, then what truly defines the human race?
+In my view, it is our adaptability.
+Our ability to not only adapt to an environment but also to control it.
+This creates a symbiotic relationship with the environment in which we exist.
+We are shaped by it, yet, in turn, we shape it through our very presence.

 boomnomaad nieuw.jpg